IshaanGuleria/sql-data-analytics-project/README.md

    - Customers acquired via holiday campaigns had ~40% lower second-order rates.
    - Repeat customers placed their second order within 25 days on average.

-🛡️ License
-This project is licensed under the MIT License.

 🌟 About Me